HonduranCoder/Co.Lab/README.md

 The HTML is in the Views Folder in index.ejs. <br>
 index.ejs : <br>
-respond with something the user can see and interact with.
+Respond with something the user can see and interact with.
 Regular HTML is hardcoded, you can't pass value into it. <br>
 Use ejs to dynamically generate HTML that we respond to the user with.